sherif20766/vdeo-podcast-web-app/README.md

 ## Tech Used

+-   React
-The app was created with React, Semantic UI
+-   Semantic UI